valtera2/laboratory/README.md

   server error.
 This is GitLab.com's problem, not ours.
 * Laboratory is very sensitive about URLs
 * Laboratory currently cannot render RST-formatted README files
-* When a repository's empty, Laboratory freaks out
+* Laboratory freaks out when a blob is not a "normal" file (e.g. an image)

 ## Instances